alugand/flink-justin/Benchmarks_g5k.md

 1. [./notebooks/motivation/read-only/query.yaml](./notebooks/motivation/read-only/query.yaml)
 1. [./notebooks/motivation/write-only/query.yaml](./notebooks/motivation/write-only/query.yaml)
 1. [./notebooks/motivation/update/query.yaml](./notebooks/motivation/update/query.yaml)

+Follow the instructions in the notebook to execute the motivation benchmarks.

+:warning: Grid5000 only allows access to the site from the front end or with the use of a VPN.
+[This VPN can be easily configured through the website](https://www.grid5000.fr/w/VPN).
+With the help of ingresses, the services are available through the following ports:
+1. Flink: `node.id.site:8081`
+1. Grafana: `node.id.site:30300`

 ## Nexmark benchmarks
 Open the [./notebooks/nexmark/xp.ipynb](http://localhost:8888/notebooks/notebooks/nexmark/xp.ipynb) notebook in your browser (make sure your jupyter server is still up and running, following the Requirements.md instruction).